 metastasis (especially from breast ca...

-Bone mineral density (BMD) is defined as amount of mineral (calcium hydroxyapatite) per unit of bone.
+Bone mineral density (BMD) is defined as the amount of mineral (calcium hydroxyapatite) per unit of bone.

 gamma rays: replaced by radiographic methods